system-transparency/system-transparency/README.md

 An OS package is signed using one or more X.509 signing certificates.

 The root certificate for the signing certificates is packed into the LinuxBoot initramfs at `/etc/trust_policy/ospkg_signing_root.pem`.
 Also, the minimum number of signatures required resides in the initramfs in `etc/trust_policy/trust_policy.json`.
-Ed25519 is recommended for the root certificate as well as the signing certificates.
+Ed25519 is recommended for the root certificate and required for the signing certificates.

 Two files are involved, the OS package itself and a corresponding descriptor file:
 * `SOMENAME.zip` (archive file)